Chinese rocket sends 22 satellites into space in record-setting mission

-WENCHANG, HAINAN (XINHUA) - China launched a Long March-8 rocket to place 22 satellites in space on Sunday (Feb 28), setting a domestic record for the most spacecraft launched by a single rocket.
+WENCHANG (Hainan) • China launched a Long March-8 rocket to place 22 satellites in space yesterday, setting a domestic record for the most spacecraft launched by a single rocket.

-The rocket blasted off at 11.06 am (same time in Singapore) at the Wenchang Spacecraft Launch Site in the southern Hainan Province before sending the satellites into preset orbit.

 The mission marked the 409th flight of the Long March carrier rockets.

-The Long March-8 used for Sunday's launch is a modified version of the medium-lift carrier rocket and is 48m long with a takeoff weight of 198 tonnes.
+The Long March-8 used for yesterday's launch is a modified version of the medium-lift carrier rocket and is 48m long with a take-off weight of 198 tonnes.
 It uses non-toxic and pollution-free propellants with a 3-tonne capacity for sun-synchronous orbit.

 Compared with the original model, the modified model does not have side boosters but can launch multiple satellites with different orbital requirements.